UN warns Earth ‘firmly on track toward an unlivable world’

 Many experts say this is unfeasible with current technologies, and even if it could be done it would be far costlier than preventing the emissions in the first place.

-The U.N. panel said about 40% of emissions since then came from Europe and North America.
+The U.N. panel said 40% of emissions since then came from Europe and North America.
 Just over 12% can be attributed to East Asia, which includes China.
-The country took over the position as world’s top emitter from the United States in the mid-2000s.
+But China took over the position as world’s top emissions polluter from the United States in the mid-2000s.

-Many countries and companies have used recent climate meetings to paint rosy pictures of their emissions-cutting efforts, while continuing to invest in fossil fuels and other polluting activities, Guterres warned.
+Many countries and companies have used recent climate meetings to paint rosy pictures of their emissions-cutting efforts, while continuing to invest in fossil fuels and other polluting activities, Guterres charged.

 The report isn’t without some hope, however.